Tips to writing an Autobiography, Biography or Memoir

 How challenging can it be, writing about one’s own life?
 As it turns out, quite challenging indeed!
 However, with some useful pointers, we bet you could not only do it, but do it quite well!

 It is important to understand that, though they are often used interchangeably, an autobiography, biography and memoir are fundamentally different from each other.
 Understanding this makes it easier for the writer to decide how they want their story to be told.
 At their most basic, all three fall under the non-fiction category.
 But that is where the similarities end.
+Read about difference between memoir and autobiography, autobiography and biography so you are never confused again.

 Both a biography and autobiography are chronological narratives spanning a lifetime, but the writing process and expression of the story are in contrast with each other.
 The task of writing a biography is often taken upon by someone who has been intrigued by another person’s life story.
 Biographies are most popularly found in history sections of stores, with devoted scholars paying tribute to the protagonist, sometimes with the help of the subject’s surviving family.
 One famous literary example is The Life of Charlotte Brontë, written by Elizabeth Gaskell, who referred to her own friendship with Brontë, as well as the letters the Jane Eyre author wrote to a friend before her death in 1855.

+Autobiography tips.
 Autobiographies can very well make do without the formal air.
 The unique element of this form is outside the story, i.e., the voice of the writer.
 No one can tell your story better than yourself!
 The autobiographer also has the liberty to insert stories which would not be included by a traditional biographer, who would have a more fact-based approach.
 Zorba has previously published The Ascent of a Rural Boy by Dr. T.C.
 Jain, who chronicles his life journey from a remote village in Rajasthan, to working as a consultant with the World Bank.

 The Ascent of a Rural Boy